Curriculum Overview

 IMPACT

-We use rigorous triangulated monitoring throughout the year to gauge the impact of the curriculum design.
+We use rigorous monitoring throughout the year to gauge the impact of the curriculum design.
 Alongside senior leadership, middle leadership monitor their individual subjects: reviewing learning, evaluating pupil voice, providing individual feedback to move practice forward, celebrating positives and highlighting areas of development.
 Our whole school team strengthen our ethos and vision as we work together to reflect upon our curriculum each term and share outcomes driving forward next steps.
 We don’t confuse coverage with progress when assessing as learning is measured through careful analysis of the application of knowledge and skills across the curriculum.

 At HFS we combine, in various ways, both formative and summative assessment to track pupils’ progression through the curriculum.
 We use ongoing assessment to check pupils’ understanding and use this to inform planning for individuals as well as to impact the school’s curriculum design.
 Through our customised curriculum tracking tools, subject leaders and SLT can effectively analyse ongoing assessment to inform curriculum development further.